These vegan oatmeal cookies with peanut butter are my go-to sweet snack. They’re super easy and have two flavour options, cranberry and chocolate.

 - Peanut butter.
 I used 100% natural peanut butter.
 Crunchy or smooth, it both works well.
 You could even substitute for other nut butters.

-- Optional toppings: chocolate chips, cranberries, hazelnuts.
+- Optional, but highly recommended toppings: chocolate chips, cranberries, hazelnuts.
 Read more about possible toppings below.

 You can see that quite a few of these are absolute staples of vegan baking, making these cookies not only easy but also affordable.